November is Pancreatic Cancer Awareness Month

 Major Conference

-The AACR will hold a Special Conference in Cancer Research: Pancreatic Cancer, September 28-October 1, 2025, in Boston.
+The AACR will hold a Special Conference in Cancer Research on Pancreatic Cancer, September 25-28, 2026, in San Diego.
 The conference is held annually to explore the latest developments in pancreatic cancer research, spanning basic, translational, and clinical research areas.

 Supporting Research

 Pancreatic cancer is an important area of research for the AACR and its partners.
-Grant-supported research projects announced in 2024 include:
+Learn more about grant-supported research projects:

-- Christina Demetriadou, PhD, of the University of Pennsylvania, Philadelphia, received the AACR Anna D. Barker Basic Cancer Research Fellowship for her project entitled “Unveiling nuclear branched-chain amino acid metabolism in pancreatic cancer.”
+• In 2024, Christina Demetriadou, PhD, of the University of Pennsylvania, received the AACR Anna D. Barker Basic Cancer Research Fellowship for her project entitled “Unveiling nuclear branched-chain amino acid metabolism in pancreatic cancer.”

-- Renato Ostuni, PhD, San Raffaele Telethon Institute for Gene Therapy, Milan, Italy, was awarded the Lustgarten Foundation-Swim Across America-AACR Pancreatic Cancer Early Detection Research Grant.
-His project is “Targeting the PGE2-IL-1b axis for PDAC diagnosis and early treatment.”
+• In 2024, Renato Ostuni, PhD, of the San Raffaele Telethon Institute for Gene Therapy in Milan, Italy, was awarded the Lustgarten Foundation-Swim Across America-AACR Pancreatic Cancer Early Detection Research Grant.
+His project is “Targeting the PGE2-IL-1b axis for pancreatic ductal adenocarcinoma diagnosis and early treatment.”

 FOR MORE INFORMATION